MicrosoftDocs/azure-docs/articles/sql-data-warehouse/sql-data-warehouse-get-started-tutorial.md

 credentials to authenticate to any database on the server as the database owner.
 However, as best practice, you should create separate logins and users for each database.
 We shall explore user creation in [Create a User for SQL Data Warehouse](./sql-data-warehouse-get-started-tutorial.md#step-4-create-a-user-for-sql-data-warehouse).

-## Create a User for SQL Data Warehouse
+## Create a user for SQL Data Warehouse

 ### Why create a separate user?